Like all individual foods in our diet, there’s often debate about whether they are good or bad for our health – and milk doesn’t escape this analysis.

 Milk and diabetes top picks?

-Best coffee creamers: Dairy milk, almond milk, coconut milk or a dash of cream.
+Best coffee creamers: Dairy milk, unsweetened soy milk, unsweetened almond milk, unsweetened coconut milk or a dash of cream.

-Best avoided: Soy milk and rice milk – much higher in carb content.
+Best avoided: Sweetened soy milk and rice milk – much higher in carb content.

 What type of milk do you drink?